jamwil/bulletproof-python/README.md

 1. Install tox using pipx
 1. Click 'Use this template' to create a new repository and clone it
 1. Create and activate a virtual environment
-1. Install the requirements with `python -m pip install -r requirements.txt` (optionally update the pins first with pip-tools:
+1. Install the dependencies with
-   `pip-compile --all-extras --resolver=backtracking --upgrade pyproject.toml`)
+   `python -m pip install --upgrade pip setuptools wheel pip-tools` followed by `pip-sync`
 1. Install the first-party package in editable mode: `pip install -e .`
 1. Install the pre-commit hooks: `pre-commit install`
 1. Run the test suite with tox: `tox`